 To log in to Linstat you'll use your SSCC username (typed in lower case) and password.
 If you've forgotten your password, you can reset it here.

-If you are outside the Madison area please read Connecting to Linstat from Outside the Madison Area.
+If you are outside the United States please read Connecting to Linstat from Outside the United States.

 How you'll connect to Linstat depends on what kind of computer you're connecting from:

 If your computer runs Windows, we suggest you connect using a program called X-Win32 (though there are many fine alternatives).
 X-Win32 is already installed and configured on Winstat, so one option is to log in to Winstat and run X-Win32 there.
 Alternatively, you can download and install a pre-configured version of X-Win32 from the SSCC web site.
 Simply download the installation file and then double-click on it.

 You'll be asked to log in because X-Win32 is only licensed for UW faculy, staff, and students.
 Just give your usual SSCC username and password.

 When you run X-Win32 it will place an icon in the lower right corner of your screen: